 We will pick you up from your hotel for an early departure for your Doi Inthanon day trekking.
-It was declared a national park in 1972.
-Doi Inthanon is the highest mountain of Thailand (2,565 m).
+Doi Inthanon was declared a national park in 1972.
+It is the highest mountain of Thailand (2,565 m).
 The park boasts the greatest diversity of forest types and bird species found in any single park in the country and has many beautiful waterfalls.
 We will drive up to the summit of Doi Inthanon before we embark on a beautiful nature trail.

 In the dry season this will be the Kiw Mae Pan Nature Trail, close to the summit.
 It is a fantastic forest walk with great views.
 You will accompanied by a local guide of the Hmong tribe.
 This trek is open from November 1 until May 31.